muxinc/elements/packages/mux-player-react/README.md

 ### Hiding controls

-By default, Mux Player will show all the controls available:
+By default, Mux Player will show all the controls associated with the current player size and stream type.

 To hide certain controls, use CSS variables like this:
 `--play-button` will control the display of the play button.
 Set it to `none` to hide it completely.